zyro/hyde-x/README.md

     defaultDescription = "Your default page description"
     defaultKeywords = "your,default,page,keywords"

+    # Show estimated reading time for posts.
+    # Default (if omitted) is false.
+    hideReadingTime = false

     # Changes sidebar background and link/accent colours.
     # See below for more colour options.
     # This also works: "theme-base-08 layout-reverse", or just "layout-reverse".